prairiepostgres/website/src/content/sections/testimonial.md

 # Testimonials
 testimonials:
+  - name: "Developers' Summit on May 20"
+    date: "2025-05-08"
+    content: "Our next event, the Developers' Summit, is on May 20!
+Please don't forget to [register](https://www.meetup.com/illinois-prairie-postgresql-user-group/events/307512798/), and please bring your co-workers who develop applications with Postgres!"

+  - name: "Thank you Shaun and Lætitia!"
+    date: "2025-05-07"
+    content: "Prairie Postgres wants to thank Shaun Thomas and Lætitia Avrot for providing training at Student PG DATA Day 2025!
+Thank you so much for sharing your knowledge and helping Prairie Postgres with our mission of bringing Postgres Education to a wider audience!"

   - name: "Prairie Postgres is a recognized NPO!"
     date: "2025-04-15"
     content: "We're proud to announce that we're officially a **[recognized PostgreSQL non-profit organization](https://www.postgresql.org/community/recognised-npos/)**!"